 In a DC-DC failover design, a spoke MX will form AutoVPN tunnels to multiple VPN hubs in different datacenters.
 These VPN hubs advertise availability of the same subnet(s) into the AutoVPN topology.
 The spoke MX will send traffic destined for a shared resource to the highest priority hub advertising the subnet(s).
 If connectivity to a hub is lost, spoke MX sites will automatically send traffic for shared resources to the next highest priority hub advertising the subnet(s).

-MX appliances compliment uplink failover with SD-WAN features to provide additional resiliency to brown-outs and changing WAN performance conditions.
+MX appliances complement uplink failover with SD-WAN features to provide additional resiliency to brown-outs and changing WAN performance conditions.

 MXs with dual WAN uplinks form concurrently active VPN tunnels across both uplinks.
 The loss, latency, and jitter of these VPN tunnels are monitored and tracked.
 The MX compares these metrics with policies that have been configured by the network administrator to dynamically shift traffic to different VPN paths.
-SD-WAN policies can be configured under Security Appliance > Configure > Traffic shaping by configuring VPN flow preferences and custom performance classes.
+SD-WAN policies can be configured under Security & SD-WAN > Configure > SD-WAN & traffic shaping by configuring VPN flow preferences and custom performance classes.
 For more information on SD-WAN, please see this article.

 If the MX in question has an established VPN tunnel with a non-Meraki peer, the non-Meraki device will need to have the ability to designate a backup (failover) peer IP.
 By designating the public IP address of the MX's secondary uplink as the back-up VPN IP on the non-Meraki VPN peer, you can ensure that the VPN tunnel will be re-established in the event of an uplink failure.